 What is the Amazon Sustainability Accelerator?

-This equity-free programme is designed to support start-ups who are focused on more sustainable innovation.
-By giving them access to Amazon’s expertise and network through this tailored programme, these start-ups are able to grow both their skills and their businesses.
+This equity-free programme is designed to support start-ups and scale-ups who are focused on more sustainable innovation.
+By giving them access to Amazon’s expertise and network through this tailored programme, these companies can grow both their skills and their businesses.

 What is the Consumer Product programme?

-This programme within the accelerator is aimed at start-ups who are developing more sustainable, physical consumer products.
-To qualify these products must have either launched within the last five years or are just about to go to market.
+This programme within the accelerator is aimed at start-ups and scale-ups who are developing more sustainable, physical consumer products.
+To qualify, these products must have either launched within the last five years or are just about to go to market.
 Alumni include Suri (electric toothbrushes), and Asan (reusable menstrual cups).

-Once selected, these start-ups will participate in a 10-week equity free programme, also receiving benefits including a £10,000 cash, $10,000 AWS Activate Credits, and a year free of Amazon Business.
+Once selected, these companies will participate in a 10-week equity free programme, also receiving benefits including £10,000 cash, $10,000 AWS Activate Credits, and a year free of Amazon Business.

-For 2025 the four UK start-ups joining the accelerator are:
+For 2025 the four UK companies who joined the accelerator were:

-Bantu Chocolate - Bantu Chocolate aims to address environmental and ethical challenges within the cacao industry through its vertically integrated production model.
+Bantu Chocolate: Aims to address environmental and ethical challenges within the cacao industry through its vertically integrated production model.
 Their payment structure provides wages above Fairtrade industry standards.
 Bantu offers cacao products made with wholesome natural ingredients obtained through means like regenerative agriculture, with verified ethical production credentials that provide transparency from farm to shelf.

-Grace & Green - Grace & Green is a B Corp (a business certified for meeting rigorous standards of social and environmental responsibility) offering a range of period products – from certified organic tampons and pads to reusable period underwear.
+Grace & Green: A B Corp (a business certified for meeting rigorous standards of social and environmental responsibility) offering a range of period products – from certified organic tampons and pads to reusable period underwear.
 With the goal of promoting sustainability and safety, all of their products are made with organic materials free from harmful chemicals, toxins, and artificial dyes.
 By prioritising reusable designs and innovative materials, Grace & Green works to help reduce the environmental impact of traditional menstrual products while delivering reliable, effective protection.

-They join the following four other start-ups from across Europe in the 2025 cohort:
+They joined the following four other companies from across Europe in the 2025 cohort:

-Horée (France) - a fresh cosmetics brand creating vegan, plastic-free skincare using seasonal fruit and vegetable ingredients through a zero-waste, cold manufacturing process.
+Horée (France) is a fresh cosmetics brand creating vegan, plastic-free skincare using seasonal fruit and vegetable ingredients through a zero-waste, cold manufacturing process.

-Hygge (Italy) - a pet food company using locally sourced, human-grade ingredients to create high-quality, sustainable nutrition for pets.
+Hygge (Italy) is a pet food company using locally sourced, human-grade ingredients to create high-quality, sustainable nutrition for pets.

 What is the Climate Tech Pilot Challenge?